toddnichols/toddnichols.github.io/_posts/2018-09-09-Martina-Kerlova-Northwestern-University.md

 Using TalkAbroad has been a much more positive experience in 2019: easy for instructors and enthusiastically received by most students.
 It came at the cost of the existing curricula, which needed to be adapted.
 In a strong and a rigorous program with three or four levels, it might be easier to use TalkAbroad after the students covered some basic vocabulary and reach a level of at least 4-5,000 words.
 If this isn’t possible, the space needs to be carved out for this activity, or else, it’s not as effective.
 We are looking forward to collaborating with TalkAbroad in the future.
 We would like to thank TalkAbroad for the grant we received for the trial run in 2018.
 We would not have gotten involved with this platform so intensively without this possibility.

-To read more about Northwestern University's German TalkAbroad experience, please visit our Best Practices page.
+To read more about Northwestern University's German TalkAbroad experience, please visit the [Northwestern University Case Study](/best_practices/nu-case-study/) in TalkAbroad's [Best Practices](https://resources.talkabroad.com/best_practices/).

 ## Project Lead
 Martina Kerlova, Northwestern University